jtsylve/yatlib/include/yatlib/README.md

 `yat::bitmap_scanner` is used to scan bitmaps for ranges of set or unset bits.
 It assumes that bitmaps are stored as an array of bytes that count bits from LSB->MSB and is also compatible with `yat::bitmap`.

+## chrono.hpp

+This header provides C++20 calendar and timezone library, and falls back to the standard library support, if available.

 ## concepts.hpp

 **These types are only available when compiling with C++20 or above with a compiler that supports concepts.**